Ron Wyatt

-Ronald Eldon Wyatt (June 2, 1933 – August 4, 1999) was an American nurse anesthetist noted for advocating the Durupınar site in Turkey as the location of Noah's Ark's landing place, along with almost 100 other alleged biblically related discoveries.
+Ronald Eldon Wyatt (June 2, 1933 – August 4, 1999) was an American nurse anesthetist and pseudo-archaeologist, who claimed to have made almost 100 biblical archaeology discoveries.
+He claimed to have found the landing place of Noah's Ark at the Durupınar site.

-Wyatt's claimed discoveries have been criticized by scientists, historians, biblical scholars, as well as some creationists, and are not considered credible by professional archaeologists and biblical scholars.
+Wyatt's claims were described by some fellow creationists as "fraudulent," and by a representative of the Israel Antiquities Authority as "fall[ing] into the category of trash which one finds in tabloids such as the National Enquirer."
+They are not considered credible by professional archaeologists and biblical scholars.

 Life and career

-Wyatt was working as a nurse anesthetist in a hospital in Madison, Tennessee, when in 1960, he saw a picture in Life of the Durupınar site, a boat-like shape on a mountain near Mount Ararat.
+Wyatt was working as a nurse anesthetist in a hospital in Madison, Tennessee, when, in 1960, he saw a picture in Life of the Durupınar site, a boat-like shape on a mountain near Mount Ararat.
 The resulting widespread speculation in evangelical Christian circles that this might be Noah's Ark started Wyatt on his career as an amateur archaeologist.
-From 1977 until his death in 1999 he made over one hundred trips to the Middle East, his interests widening to take in a wide variety of references from the Old and New Testaments.
-By the time of his death in 1999, Wyatt claimed to have discovered several sites and artifacts related to the Bible and biblical archaeology.
+From 1977 until his death, in 1999, he made more than a hundred trips to the Middle East, his interests widening to take in a great variety of references from the Old and New Testaments.
+By the time of his death, Wyatt claimed to have discovered several sites and artifacts related to the Bible and biblical archaeology.

 Death

-Wyatt died on August 4, 1999, aged 66, in Baptist Central Hospital in Memphis, Tennessee, following cancer.
-His interment was in Columbia's Polk Memorial Park Cemetery.
+Wyatt died of bone cancer, on August 4, 1999, aged 66, at the Baptist Memorial Hospital in Memphis, Tennessee.
+His remains are buried in Polk Memorial Park Cemetery, in Columbia, Tennessee.

-Following Wyatt's death, a split developed between the official Wyatt Archaeological Research (WAR) organization, which he founded, and the independent ministries and interested individuals that had previously cooperated with WAR.
-WAR claims to be the sole owner of all Wyatt's photographs, newsletters, and other intellectual property.
-Other individuals who had known and worked with Wyatt established independent ministries and websites with the purpose of promoting Wyatt's discoveries outside the framework set by WAR.